 Flight instruction necessary to qualify for the Federal Aviation Administration Commercial Pilot Certificate.
 Instruction includes both dual and solo flight training to prepare the student for mastery of all commercial pilot maneuvers.

-Lecture Hrs = 1, Lab Hrs = 7 (15 pre/post, 30 dual, 35 solo) Prerequisite: AIRP 2250 Corequisite: Two ground courses in Fall/Spring semesters; one in summer terms Pre/Corequisite: READ 300 or equivalent
+Prerequisite: AIRP 2250

+Corequisite: Two ground courses in Fall/Spring semesters; one in Summer terms

 Instrument Flight

 Preparation for completion of the Federal Aviation Administration Instrument Pilot Rating with mastery of all instrument flight procedures.